nantes/audioTranscriber/README.md

 # Audio Transcriber

 This project is a web application that allows users to upload an audio file, which is then transcribed using the Rev.ai Speech-to-Text API.
 The transcribed text is saved to a `.txt` file on the server.
-The application includes a frontend that periodically checks for transcription completion and updates the file accordingly.
+The application includes a frontend that enables users to download the transcription once it's ready.

 ## Features

-- **Frontend**: React application for uploading audio files with polling to check transcription status.
+- **Frontend**: React application for uploading audio files with polling to check transcription status and enabling download of the transcription file.
 - **Backend**: Node.js with Express for handling file uploads and interacting with Rev.ai.
 - **Transcription**: Uses Rev.ai API for converting audio to text.
 - **Webhook**: Configured to receive transcription results.